vrnetlab/vrnetlab/vmx/README.md

 A: Older vMX in evaluation mode are limited to 30 days and with a throughput cap of 1Mbps.
-You can purchase bandwidth licenses to get rid of the time limit and have a higher throughput cap. vMX 15.1F4 introduced additive bandwidth licenses, before which only the bandwidth license with the highest capacity would be used.
+You can purchase bandwidth licenses to get rid of the time limit and have a higher throughput cap. vMX 15.1F4 introduced additive bandwidth licenses which means bandwidth licenses are added together, before which only the bandwidth license with the highest capacity would be used.
 In 16.1 the evaluation period of 30 days was removed to the benefit of a perpetual evaluation license but still with a global throughput cap of 1Mbps.

 ##### Q: Why aren't you using config-drive to inject the config instead of serial?
 A: It is true that we could use a "config-drive" / the metadata-usb image on